dnarby/About-Me/README.md

 If you wish to contact him about a project, he writes, edits, records/produces voice overs/audiobooks, and has even been known to occasionally engage in honest work, e.g. sales.

-He's on various social media, but the best way to contact him is davenarby at protonmail dot com.
+He's on various social media, but the best way to contact him is davenarby@protonmail.com